-Feeding your guests with finger foods may be a simple and delightful choice that avoids the need for serving utensils altogether.
+Feeding your guests with finger foods can be a simple, convenient option that avoids the need for serving utensils altogether.

 The diversity of dishes you offer, whether as finger food at the evening meal or as appetisers throughout the day, will be appreciated by your guests.